Cell and Gene Therapy: What it is & How it Treats Diseases | Allucent

 Yescarta (axicabtagene ciloleucel)

 DescriptionYescarta is a CD19-directed CAR-T therapy used for the treatment of specific B-cell lymphomas (listed below) that is administered via an intravenous (IV) infusion.
-Manufacturer: Kite Pharma Year of Approval: October 2017 Indications: Treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.
+Manufacturer: Kite Pharma Year of Approval: October 2017 Indications: Treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high-grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.

 Examples of Gene Therapy